pachyderm/docs-content/latest/build-dags/project-operations/create-project.md

 ---
 # metadata #
 title:  Create a Project
-description: Learn how to create a new project in {{% productName %}}.
+description: Learn how to create a new project.
 date:
 # taxonomy #
 tags: ["projects"]